salesforce/rules_spring/tools/springboot/README.md

 ### Add the rule to your WORKSPACE

 There are two approaches to doing this.
-We recommend the first.

 **Copy the rule into your workspace**
-We recommend this approach because this rule is not currently setup well for the second approach.
-On [our roadmap](https://github.com/salesforce/bazel-springboot-rule/projects/2) we have work items to upgrade this rule to use more modern packaging idioms.
-Until that is done, copying in the bits you need and customizing it is probably the best way to go.
+This may be the quickest option.
+It allows you to bring in the rule, and make customizations as necessary.
+We recommend copying it into location *//tools/springboot* but you are free to change this if you like.

 Make sure to review the [buildstamp](../buildstamp) documentation as well.
-We recommend copying it into location *//tools/springboot* but you are free to change this if you like.

 Once it is copied in, add this to your WORKSPACE:
 ```